AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-custom-widget.md

 ### Step 6.
 Clean Cache

-Clean the Magento cache with the following command:
+Clean the cache with the following command:

 ```bash
 bin/magento cache:clean